RcwYuen/TCR-Cancer-Prediction/README.md

 ### Downloading Required Files

-To download required files, we assume that you have access to the Chain Lab RDS, and you are connected to UCL's WiFi or UCL's VPN.
+To download required files, it is assume that you have access to the Chain Lab RDS, and you are connected to UCL's WiFi or UCL's VPN.

 #### Data Fetching